This Policy governs the recruiting and hiring process for Administrators and Staff, as set forth below.

 New York.
 This Policy applies to the recruiting and hiring process for the following positions at New York University in New York: (i) Administrators and Professionals, and (ii) positions covered under the collective bargaining agreements (“CBA”) between the University and Local 1, 30, 153, 810, and 3882 (hereinafter, “Bargaining Unit Positions”).

-Washington, D.C.
-This Policy also applies to the recruiting and hiring process for Administrators and Professionals at New York University in Washington, D.C.
+Washington, D.C. and California.
+This Policy also applies to the recruiting and hiring process for Administrators and Professionals at New York University in Washington, D.C. and California.

 Note.
 This Policy does not cover: (i) temporary employment opportunities or (ii) unpaid internship or volunteer opportunities.
 For these opportunities, please refer to the Temporary Employee Policy, and Unpaid Internship and Volunteer Policy, respectively.